ArkTorch3rd/Assignment-2/README.md

     i.
 Go to the Map page
     ii.
 Try to select the country that you want using the selector.
 You may also type in the country name you want to know the statistics of iii.
-Verify that the total cases,deaths,new deaths and numbre of recovered cases for the selected country will appear. iv.
-Click anywhere on the map, verify that the countryname will be shown
+Verify that the total cases,deaths,new deaths and number of recovered cases for the selected country will appear. iv.
+Click anywhere on the map, verify that the country name will be shown